-Praised by newspaper critics and reviewers nationwide for playing “expressively with a well-paced succession of beautifully spaced phrases” and for being “equally at home shaping elegant legato lines and executing high flying gymnastics”, Hornist Robert Johnson enjoys a growing career as an orchestral and chamber musician, soloist, and teacher of horn.
+Praised by newspaper critics and reviewers nationwide for playing “expressively with a well-paced succession of beautifully spaced phrases” and for being “equally at home shaping elegant legato lines and executing high flying gymnastics”, Hornist Robert Johnson enjoys an established and versatile career as an orchestral and chamber musician, soloist, and teacher of horn.

 Before joining the Houston Symphony in 2012 as Associate Principal Horn, Mr. Johnson was Assistant Principal/Utility Horn of the Cincinnati Symphony and Pops Orchestras, Principal Horn of both the Dayton Philharmonic and Richmond Symphony, and Fourth Horn of the Honolulu Symphony.
-He has also performed with the Houston Grand Opera, IRIS Orchestra, Rochester Philharmonic, Saint Louis and San Antonio Symphonies, and as a Guest Principal Horn with the Los Angeles Philharmonic at Disney Hall, The Philadelphia Orchestra with broadcasts on SiriusXM’s Symphony Hall, and the Saint Paul Chamber Orchestra.
+He has also performed with the Houston Grand Opera, IRIS Orchestra, Rochester Philharmonic, Saint Louis and San Antonio Symphonies, and as a Guest Principal Horn with the Los Angeles Philharmonic at Disney Hall with Gustavo Dudamel, The Philadelphia Orchestra with broadcasts on SiriusXM’s Symphony Hall with Yannick Nézet-Séguin, and the Saint Paul Chamber Orchestra.

 Mr. Johnson has performed as a Concerto Soloist with the Dayton Philharmonic, Kinetic New Music Ensemble, Houston Symphony, New World Symphony, Texas Music Festival, at Chicago’s Midwest Band and Orchestra Clinic, and nationwide as a recitalist and chamber musician.
-In the summers, Mr. Johnson has performed with the AIMS, Aspen, Cascade, Colorado, Strings, Tanglewood, and Texas Music Festivals, as well as the Perlman Music Program and nine seasons with the Sun Valley Summer Symphony.
-He can be heard performing on numerous recordings, commercials, and soundtracks made with the Cincinnati Symphony and Pops Orchestras, Dayton Philharmonic, Nashville String Machine Studio Orchestra, the Rice Horn Crew, and the Houston Symphony.
+In the summers, Mr. Johnson has performed with the AIMS, Aspen, Cascade, Colorado, Strings, Tanglewood, and Texas Music Festivals, as well as the Perlman Music Program in both Shelter Island, NY and Sarasota, FL, and nine seasons with the Sun Valley Summer Symphony.
+He can be heard performing on numerous recordings, commercials, and soundtracks made with the Cincinnati Symphony and Pops Orchestras, Dayton Philharmonic, Horns United COVID 19 Horn Ensemble, Nashville String Machine Studio Orchestra, the Rice Horn Crew, and the Houston Symphony.

-Upcoming and recent performances include Benjamin Britten’s Serenade for Horn, Tenor, and Strings, Brass Trio Faculty Recitals both at the University of Houston and the James Turrell Live Oak Skyspace, the Beethoven Septet and Schubert Octet with the Greenbriar Consortium, reengagement with the Jewish Federation of Greater Houston’s Yom Ha’Shoah Zikaron Ba’Salon Recital Series, Strauss’ Don Quixote for Sextet at the Texas Music Festival, Stravinsky’s Dumbarton Oaks at MATCH, and Mozart’s Horn and Strings Quintet at the University of Houston.
-During March, 2018, Mr. Johnson performed eight concerts throughout Austria, Belgium, Germany, and Poland on the Houston Symphony’s first multi-city European Tour in more than twenty years.
+Upcoming and recent performances include multiple performances of the Beethoven Horn Sonata in celebration of the 250th anniversary of the composer’s birth, Britten’s Serenade for Horn, Tenor, and Strings, Brass Trio Faculty Recitals both at the University of Houston and the James Turrell Live Oak Skyspace, the Beethoven Septet and Schubert Octet with the Greenbriar Consortium, reengagement with the Jewish Federation of Greater Houston’s Yom Ha’Shoah Zikaron Ba’Salon Recital Series, Strauss’ Don Quixote for Sextet at the Texas Music Festival, Stravinsky’s Dumbarton Oaks at MATCH, and Mozart’s Horn and Strings Quintet at the University of Houston.

-In the Fall of 2013, Mr. Johnson joined the faculty of the Moores School of Music as an Affiliate Artist at the University of Houston, thus fulfilling a long-held dream of expanding his teaching to the collegiate level.
-Also a faculty member at the Texas Music Festival, he is in demand to lead masterclasses and lectures nationwide, most recently at the Colburn School in Los Angeles, in South America for the Filarmónica Joven in both Paipa and Medellín, Colombia, and at Pittsburgh’s Duquesne University.
-2018 also saw Mr. Johnson’s first return to his alma mater to be a judge for the Shepherd School of Music’s Concerto Competition at Rice University.
+In the Fall of 2013, Mr. Johnson joined the faculty of the Moores School of Music as an Affiliate Artist at the University of Houston.
+Also a faculty member at the Atlantic and Texas Music Festivals, he is in demand to lead masterclasses and lectures nationwide, most recently at the Colburn School in Los Angeles, in South America for the Filarmónica Joven in both Paipa and Medellín, Colombia, at Pittsburgh’s Duquesne University, and for the Horns-United Covid 19 Pandemic Online Masterclass Series.